anyaharter97/notes/libvirt-dbus.md

   ![](images/virConnectNodeDeviceEventLifecycleCallback.png)
 https://libvirt.org/html/libvirt-libvirt-nodedev.html#virConnectNodeDeviceEventLifecycleCallback

-1. Add the corresponding xml to the `org.libvirt.Connect.xml` file inside the interface tag alphabetically with the rest of the signals under the methods.
+1. Add the corresponding xml to the `data/org.libvirt.Connect.xml` file inside the interface tag alphabetically with the rest of the signals under the methods.

     ``` xml
         <signal name="NodeDeviceEvent">